cloudmatrix/signedimp/README.txt

 Take the repr() of the key and store it somewhere safe, you'll need it to sign files.
 The various functions in signedimp.tools will embed the public key in the application being signed.
-If you're writing our own embedding scheme, take the repr() of the public key so it can be reconstrcuted when verifying imports.
+If you're writing your own embedding scheme, take the repr() of the public key so it can be reconstrcuted when verifying imports.